 - Political parties or campaigns.

-- Operating costs not directly related to the proposed program (the organization’s general operating expenses including equipment, staff salary, rent, and utilities).
+- Operating costs not directly related to the proposed program (the organization’s general operating expenses including equipment, rent, and utilities).

 - Event sponsorships, annual appeals, and membership contributions.